evanw/esbuild/README.md

   --external:M          Exclude module M from the bundle --format=...
 Output format (iife, cjs, esm) --color=...
-Force use of color terminal escapes (true or false)
+Force use of color terminal escapes (true or false) --global-name=...
+The name of the global for the IIFE format

   --minify              Sets all --minify-* flags --minify-whitespace   Remove whitespace